Risk management can be a defining factor between a business’ success and downfall.

 • Dominant financial or other backward looking risk indicators.
 This failure to identify what key risk indicators to choose and why has led many organizations to focus more on quantitative indicators at the expense of qualitative indicators.

 • Failure to assess all the factors that create value

 • A concentration on immediate rather than long-term goals.
 It was the focus on short-term goals and profits that brought large financial institutions to their knees during the global financial meltdown of 2008.

 • Poor measurement of innovation, learning and change.
 Some companies are still failing to factor in the effects of market volatility and structural changes on business performance during their planning processes

 • Lack of resources to design and deploy the ERM system

-• Implement an integrated approach that is ingrained across the organisation and risk management practices.
-In other words, the organisation needs to have a coordinated risk management strategy instead of taking a narrow view of the risks affecting the business.
+• Take an integrated approach that is ingrained across the organization and risk management practices.
+That is, the organization should adopt a coordinated risk management strategy instead of taking a narrow view of the risks affecting the business.

 • Get rid of incentive structures that reward failure.
 Reward should be linked to performance.
 This also ensures risk ownership and accountability.

 • Foster a culture that promotes and support risk management.
-This means C-level management communicating risk awareness and control procedures across and down the various functions of the organisation.
-There is also need to establish an environment that allows feedback from the operational team and other stakeholders to flow back to senior management.
-A consistent and easy to understand reporting and feedback process will assist management to effectively run their organisations.
+This means C-level management communicating risk awareness and control procedures across and down the various functions of the organization.

 • Ensure that they have the right people that fully understand how risk management operates and add value to the business.
 Having such people on board will help with continuous improvement efforts of processes and systems.